offendingcommit/valdris/Political Systems/Ruin-Shunner Republics.md

 **Regional Assemblies**: Delegates from Local Craft Councils convene quarterly to address regional concerns.
 These assemblies coordinate between settlements, manage larger infrastructure projects, and resolve inter-community disputes.

-**The Grand Assembly of Craft-Masters**: Meeting annually in [[Stonehaven]], this body represents all Ruin-Shunner communities.
+**The Grand Assembly of Craft-Masters**: Meeting annually in [Stonehaven](Stonehaven.md), this body represents all Ruin-Shunner communities.
 The Grand Assembly elects the **Speaker of the Assembly** for a three-year term, though this position holds more coordinative than executive power.

 ### Electoral Principles